keredson/drsession/README.md

 3. If I'm unable to set a session value, I want an exception, not a silent failure.
 4. WTF is up w/ the required lock file?!?

-Beaker's session middleware supposedly supports Redis (which would solve the first problem), but the rest remain.
+Beaker's session middleware supposedly supports Redis (which in theory would solve the first problem, but we couldn't get it to work), but the rest remain.
 So I wrote this bit of code.

 ## Install
 ```bash